nicolabs/musiccast-fix-kit/README.md

 You can define **generic options** at the top level and **scenario-specific options** under a prefix named after the script's name (its filename without extension).
 For instance with `--source 1.2.3.4 --sync-volume.source 5.6.7.8`, `1.2.3.4` will be used as the *source* parameter by default but `5.6.7.8` will be used for the *sync-volume* scenario only.
+This also works for the JSON configuration file.

 You can pass those arguments multiple times or provide space-separated values if you need to.